 where WV is the structural mass, R is the continuous reproduction rate, and WB0 is the initial egg mass.
 The equation for continuous reproduction gives the differential equation for egg production over time.
 Because the model equations use dry weight for body size and our growth data is total length, we calculated a shape correction coefficient (δM) and dry weight density (dV) to allow the model to convert between the two.

-To address the assumption of DEBkiss that all eggs hatch when buffer is depleted, regardless of body size or developmental progress (Jager et al., 2013), we added a survival variable.
+To address the assumption of DEBkiss that eggs hatch when buffer is depleted, regardless of body size or developmental progress (Jager et al., 2013), we added a survival variable.
 In addition to allowing an alternative outcome to hatching, this allowed us to examine survival as a consequence of hypoxia effects on the energy budget.
 We fitted mortality parameters for embryos and post-hatch fish (μemb and μlar) to data for survival to hatching and larval/juvenile survival (Figure 1).
 In our implementation of survival, the only DEB process influencing survival is egg buffer depletion, which determines the time to hatch and thus when the embryo mortality rate switches to the post-hatch mortality rate.
 This means survival is indirectly affected by the assimilation rate and conversion efficiency of assimilates into structure.
 The differential equation for proportion surviving over time is:

 dSdt=-μemb S when WB>0